wrsmith108/governance-claude-skill/README.md

 # Governance Skill for Claude Code

-A [Claude Code](https://claude.ai/code) skill for enforcing engineering standards and code governance.
+An agent skill for enforcing engineering standards and code governance.
 Provides proactive reminders during code reviews and commits.

 ## Features